unight0/daisy/README.md

 Daisy
 ================================================================================

-*Daisy* is a minimalistic FORTH-like language kernel.
+**Daisy** is a minimalistic FORTH-like language kernel.
 It is developed as an exploration of capabilities of stack-based languages.
-Standard library is ahead.